-Spanish is the official language in Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Spain, Uruguay, and Venezuela.
-Review the Spanish speaking countries maps and note the capital of each of the Spanish speaking countries below and then test your knowledge of Spanish speaking countries by playing our Spanish games!
+Spanish is the official language in Argentina, Bolivia, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Ecuador, Equatorial Guinea, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, Panama, Paraguay, Puerto Rico, Spain, Uruguay, and Venezuela.
+Review the Spanish speaking countries maps and note the capital of each of the Spanish speaking countries below.
+Enjoy testing your knowledge of Spanish speaking countries maps and capitals with our fun quizzes and games.

 |Spanish for Kids Spanish Speaking Countries - Maps, Capitals, and Games!|

 Spanish was spoken in the United States long before the United States existed!
 If you look at an old map of what is now the United States, you will observe that huge areas of the American Southwest and all of Florida was previously part of New Spain.
 Spanish is the most popular foreign language in United States.
 Spanish is the mother tongue of 41 million people who live in the USA.
 In addition, 11 million Americans speak Spanish as second-language.
 The United States now has the second largest Spanish-speaking population in the world.
-Even if you are not familiar with the Spanish ordinal numbers, you should be aware that soon the USA will have more Mexicans than Mexico!
+Soon the USA will have more Mexicans than Mexico!
 If you don't already know them you better start learning the common Spanish verbs today!

 Even within a single language there are major differences in speech.
 The term dialect refers to those differences in intonation and pronunciation.
 When traveling in Spanish speaking countries, one will soon discover words and expressions which are used extensively in some countries are noticeably absent in others.
-Regardless of the county you find yourself in, you will need to have a strong understanding of Spanish relative pronouns if you wish to communicate with anyone!
+Regardless of the county you find yourself in, you will need to be comfortable with Spanish dialogue if you wish to communicate with anyone!